There are various things you can try to reduce the impact PMDD has on your life. This page covers:

 Peer support brings together people who have had similar experiences, which some people find very helpful.

-- The Gia Allemand Foundation provides more information about online peer support available for women with PMDD around the world, including links to various online groups you could join if you choose to have a Facebook account.
+- The International Association for Premenstrual Disorders provides more information about online peer support available for women with PMDD around the world, including links to various online groups you could join if you choose to have a Facebook account.

 - Mind’s Elefriends community is a supportive online space which welcomes people with experience of all kinds of mental health problems.